 As well as pain, some people will feel tired after having their wisdom teeth out and might choose to avoid exercise for a few days after the surgery.

-Eating soft or liquid foods can help to prevent damage to wounds.
-Some examples are:
+Eating soft or liquid foods can help prevent damage to wounds.
+Some examples include:

 - soft noodles

 For the first few days after surgery, avoid foods that need chewing, such as sticky candy or chewing gum.
 These may get stuck and can cause pain and damage to the healing wounds.
 Also avoid hard, crunchy food — such as chips, pretzels, nuts, and seeds — as well as hot or spicy foods.

 If one or two wisdom teeth have been removed from the same side of the mouth, it may be possible to chew on the opposite side of the mouth after 24 hours.

 As wisdom teeth come through in adulthood, the other teeth in the mouth have already settled into place.
 The mouth often does not have enough room for the arrival of four large teeth.

 If a tooth only comes partway through the gum, food may easily become trapped between the tooth and gum.
 A person may also have more difficulty keeping these teeth clean, which can lead to infection or tooth decay.